 Non-weathered zinc silicate coatings are porous and popping may occur in the subsequent coat(s).
 One way to reduce the risk of popping is to apply a so called mist coat or flash coat to seal the porosity.
-This is typically done by spraying a very thin coat of diluted epoxy coating.
-The amount should be just enough to saturate the porosity without building any measurable DFT.
-Spray a very thin film as the first pass, let the air escape and allow enough time for the solvent to evaporate.
-Then apply the remainder of the subsequent coat.
-Certain epoxy barrier coatings are not suitable for this technique even after dilution.
-In such case a dedicated sealer product such as Hempel's Sealer 05990 may be used.
+Spray a very thin film as the first pass of the subsequent coat (thinning may be necessary), let the air escape, and then apply the remainder of the subsequent coat.
+Some of HEMPEL's products will substantially reduce the risk of popping when applied directly on top of the zinc silicate.
+See painting specification.